 At the dawn of the industrial age trouser patterns were systematized to include a J seam.
-It is a pretty convenient method for manufacture, and has also clothed the bottom halves of millions since the Napoleonic wars.
+It is a pretty convenient method for manufacture, and has also clothed our bottom halves since pretty much the Napoleonic wars.

-Problem is of course that it’s a complete disaster!
+Problem is of course that the J seam is a complete disaster!
 Having a flat piece of fabric from your waist to your foot only works if you don’t walk.
-But that’s a whole different story.
+But that’s a whole different story, let’s focus on the discussion at hand: Dressing to the side.

 An important side effect of the J seam is that it requires a particular fit in the crotch to avoid disaster.